ongr-io/SettingsBundle/Resources/doc/general_settings.rst

         ongr_settings.demo_service:
             class: %ongr_settings.demo_service.class%
             tags:
-                # This is an example how ongr-admin can be used
+                # This is an example how ongr-settings can be used
                 - { name: 'ongr_settings.setting_aware', setting: 'count_per_page' }

 ..